-So why is it so difficult for sales managers to recruit and retain highly productive, professional salespeople if sales is such an attractive proposition?
+So why is it so difficult for sales managers to recruit and retain highly productive, successful salespeople if sales are such an attractive proposition?

 The high turnover amongst less productive salespeople is accepted as a necessary burden for managing the sales force.
 This is not so.